Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 Blockchains provide layers for settlements and transactions that are faster, more secure, more transparent, and more interoperable than in the banking world.
 But the lack of providing loans in DeFi is a large opportunity for banks.
 With Ipanema, they can easily get access to the DeFi world and offer loans in cryptocurrencies to their customers.
 Ipanema builds the bridge between the traditional world and the blockchain ecosystem, by combining the advantages of banking interfaces with KYC solutions and the open world of blockchains.

 ### Team & Background
-Ipanema was created as part of the Celo x Huobi Hackathon with a focus on Stablecoin in Web3 &amp; Sustaina-bility.
+Ipanema was created as part of the Celo x Huobi Hackathon with a focus on Stablecoin in Web3 &amp; Sustainability.
 The hackathon offered three topics of which we took the 3rd one 'Stablecoins + DeFi mobile solutions'.

-The Ipanema team consists of the german Capgemini Invent programmers Volker Dufner, Tim Schmitz and Jo-nas Engelhardt.
+The Ipanema team consists of the german Capgemini Invent programmers [Volker Dufner](https://github.com/dFohlen), [Tim Schmitz](https://github.com/0x0tim), [Jonas Engelhardt](https://github.com/joengelh) and consultants [Seyhan Ilhan](https://github.com/seyhdervis).

 ## 🧑‍💻 Technologies